-As the evening went on, I came to the realization that no one knew about or had seen anything around them most of their lives.
-I sat back to reflect (aided by several glasses of wine) on the sad state of local knowledge these folks had.
-Then it occurred to me that for the last 13 years that I lived in Southern California, I was walking distance to Disneyland and, during that time, I went one time.
+I realized when I moved here to Northern California that I had moved from a great tourist destination (Orange County) and had not really seen much of it, except from horseback, in many years.
+For the last 13 years that I lived in Southern California, I was walking distance to Disneyland and, during that time, I went one time.
 I could step outside my front door and see the fireworks but only did that about five times.
 I was 20 minutes from the beach, which I love, and went maybe once a year.

-I know it’s easier to bitch about my knees hurting or my bout with cancer or even why I hate typing because the arthritis in my knuckles hurts, but I’m not going to do that.
-I’m going to get up and get out.
-I’m going to continue to set goals and make plans.
-Now that I live in another, far more beautiful tourist destination, I’m going to learn all I can about what’s happening in this area, as well as any other areas I visit, so I can give you the inside scoop, or at least my take on it.
+As a newcomer to Northern California’s Gold Country, I didn’t want to let that happen to me here.
+Now that I live in another, far more beautiful tourist destination, I’m going to learn all I can about what’s happening in this area (as well as the occasional places I visit out of the area) so I can give you the inside scoop, or at least my take on it.

 Welcome!
 I’m Ava, the Gold Country Cowgirl.
 Yes, I do have a horse and ride regularly.
 You’ll see some of that on the blog.
 Although I was born on a farm in Missouri, I spent most of my life in busy, crowded Southern California.
 I say most because as a military brat, I lived in Japan for a couple of years.
 As a military wife, I lived in Germany.
-I also lived in a ghost town in Nevada for five years.
+I also lived in a ghost town in Nevada for five years in the 90s.
 I moved to Amador County, in the heart of Gold Country, the end of 2014.
 Gold Country is a wonderful, middle of the road between the two extremes of Southern California and a ghost town.

 I am a baby boomer who has done her fair share of traveling, drinking wine and eating, and they are still my favorite things to do.
 I’m sure I’m not alone there!
 I traveled out of the country a lot in my younger days but I’m staying closer to home now.
 I love learning about new places, meeting new people, wine, good food, cooking, horseback riding, camping, crafting, and all animals, especially my horse and three rescued cats.